TYPES OF CYBER ATTACKS

 - Tools for protection: antivirus, awareness.

-Risk level: medium.
+Cybersecurity risk level: medium.
 The misuse of advertising networks enables attackers to widely distribute fake installers and updates for legitimate applications.
 Note: the less experienced users are, the greater the risk.

 Malicious applications installation